NivedSuresh/Employee-Management/README.md

 #### Improvements that can be Made

        * Methods could have been made easier to debug if less emphasis was placed on DRY principles and they were split up.
 (Realized this too late in the project.)
+       * How the application functions logically can be improved as well.
        * Implementing in-memory caching.
        * Integration of Swagger for better API documentation and testing.